CaneTM/csc-230-projects/README.md

 ## Project 3: ident

-A program searches for any occurrences of a given identifier
+A program that searches for any occurrences of a given identifier

+## Project 4: schedule

+A mock course registration system

+## Project 5: aes

+Performs a more lightweight version of AES encryption and decryption

+## Project 6: queue

+A simple queue data structure